 With the seller now responsible for collecting and paying VAT, marketplaces must also use a system like Duty & Tax Calculation to display the right VAT rates in their shopping carts.
 And to collect the right amount of VAT from their customer.

 The IOSS makes the process easier for customers.
 As they are now only charged at the time of purchase, and therefore do not face any surprise fees when the goods are delivered.

 If the seller is not registered in the IOSS, the buyer must pay both VAT and any customs clearance fees themselves.
 In this case, the carrier company will charge these fees.
 This will come as a nasty shock for the person ordering goods.

 How does Fiscal Representation tie to this?

 To declare VAT and other taxes to the EU through the IOSS, the seller must be represented in the EU.

 Companies can open a business in any of the 27 EU member states and apply for an IOSS number in this country.
 In that case, the new company will declare and pay taxes to that country for all EU sales.
 However, as setting up a legal entity can be expensive and frustrating, it makes more sense to get oneself a Fiscal Representative.

 A fiscal representative is a company that offers the service of declaring and paying VAT on behalf of the seller.

 Eurora is one of the first companies in the world who is registered to offer this service.
 Being an intermediary, Eurora registers non-EU sellers to obtain a mandatory IOSS VAT identification number.
 These numbers are unique for each seller.

 To get an IOSS registration number for a client, Eurora collects minimum identification information from each customer.
 This is necessary to assess money laundering and terrorist financing risk according to the EU anti-money laundering rules.
-Starting from July 2021, Eurora will then act as Intermediary on behalf of the online marketplaces for VAT reporting purposes in all countries in the EU.
+Eurora will then act as an intermediary on behalf of the marketplaces for VAT purposes in all countries in the EU.